You are here

 39. Co-author a book: Write down your child’s dictated story on a pre-stapled stack of paper, and ask him to supply the illustrations.

-45. Take getting-there shots for the scrapbook with a disposable camera.
+45. Take getting-there shots for the scrapbook with an instant camera.

 46. Create 3-D sculptures with Wikki Stix or pipe cleaners.